-My parents divorced when I was seven years old, sharing custody of me until I was fourteen.
-Their separation, among other reasons, was due to my father’s passiveness towards treating his bipolar disorder.
+My parents divorced when I was seven years old, no rx sharing custody of me until I was fourteen.
+Their separation, cost among other reasons, was due to my father’s passiveness towards treating his bipolar disorder.
 He refused to attend therapy and stopped taking his medication after the divorce, believing there was nothing wrong with him.

 Living with my dad wasn’t horrible at first.
 I fondly remember watching science fiction movies together and jamming out to his favorite albums.
 But this loving facade was not sustainable.
 Suddenly I was blamed for every problem in my dad’s life because he wasn’t mature enough to take blame for his own actions.
 My father frequently told me, in angry outbursts that lasted for hours, that I was the only reason why my mother left him.
 If I wasn’t born, my father could leave our town and move on with his life.
 Apparently the stress of “taking care of a child as a single father” caused him to clash with co-workers and ultimately lose his job too.

 I believed all of his hurtful words simply because he was my dad.
 Children are prone to make mistakes and parents are supposed to teach them how to behave correctly.
 I assumed that he was always right, leading to an unnecessary burden in my conscience.

 Living in his household felt like walking on eggshells, where the wrong tone of voice or word would earn me a two-hour screaming incident.
 My daily goals revolved around not making him angry.
 Almost anything would trigger his yelling, from talking during a movie to earning a B on a math test.